3 women say Renaissance Festival boss assaulted them as teens

 Also in 2018, a lawsuit was prepared on behalf of two women that accused Mid-America of failing to protect the plaintiffs from unwanted touching and serial misconduct by Hagerman and unnamed "male co-workers."
 It alleged that a former security director kept secret logs of "sensitive" incidents to cover up sexual assaults, a charge that Mid-America attorney Sheila Engelmeier called at the time "absurd."

 Federal and state court records fail to show the suit actually being filed.
-However, the allegations did prompt the company to require harassment training for cast members.
+However, the allegations did prompt the company to require harassment training for team members.

 Paul Walsh • 612-673-4482